MayhemYDG/repo-14/README.md

 - Encourages developers to wrap unhandled errors with a description of what was happening at the time the error was encountered.
 This achieves (2) above.

+This is similar in spirit to the original ["Go 2" proposal for the error handling improvements](https://go.googlesource.com/proposal/+/master/design/29934-error-values.md).
+It has been only partially implemented by Go so far (the stack frame information is not currently tracked).
+It is also similar to how [pkg/errors](https://github.com/pkg/errors) worked in its earlier iterations.

 ## Usage

 ```go